seoyeonch/Computational/01_Electronic_Structure_DFT/WSe2_monolayer_2H_vs_1T/README.md

 - **k-point convergence**:
   Total energy convergence within ~1 meV/atom for k-mesh ≥ XX × XX × 1.

+Note: Convergence tests (ENCUT and k-point mesh) were first performed on the initial structure to determine stable computational parameters, followed by a final structural relaxation using those parameters prior to DOS and band structure calculations.

 Extracted convergence data are provided in:
 - `data/econv.csv`
 - `data/kconv.csv`